beancount/docs/docs/11_how_inventories_work.md

     option "booking_method" "FIFO"

-The “**FIFO**” method automatically select the oldest of the matching lots up to the requested size of the reduction.
+The “**FIFO**” method automatically selects the oldest of the matching lots up to the requested size of the reduction.
 For example, given our previous inventory:

               units ccy   cost  cost-ccy lot-date    label
                  25 HOOL {23.00 USD,     2015-04-01, "first-lot"}